Alcampopiano/OpenQuestion/docs/docs/advanced.md

 - _closing_date_: A Python datetime object for an closing date

 ### Adding a survey
-The following example demonstrates how to programatically add a survey to the Surveys table.
+The following example demonstrates how to programatically add a survey to the Forms table.

 ```python
 from anvil.tables import app_tables